 The standards governing the monitoring of activities are those set forth in the various HUD monitoring guidebooks for each covered program (i.e. CDBG, HOME, ESG, HOPWA, and CoC Programs).
-In addition to reviewing program progress, effectiveness and overall management systems, basic monitoring is performed to ensure compliance with statutory and regulatory requirements for property management, subrecipient and third party contracting, financial management and audits, allowable costs based on cost principles, program income and program disbursements, records maintenance an activity status reporting.
+In addition to reviewing program progress, effectiveness and overall management systems, basic monitoring is performed to ensure compliance with statutory and regulatory requirements for property management, subrecipient and third party contracting, financial management and audits, allowable costs based on cost principles, program income and program disbursements, records maintenance and activity status reporting.
 Monitoring reviews are also conducted to ensure compliance with federal labor standards, the reversion of assets, real property inventory and reporting, anti-discrimination and equal opportunity, affirmative action, conflict of interest, procurement methods and standards, environmental standards and others.

 Monitoring visits assist in determining if the subrecipient is carrying out its program and activities within the timeline denoted in the subrecipient agreement.
 It also ensures that the required records are maintained to demonstrate compliance with applicable regulations.
 To ensure compliance with the various funding regulations and to manage effective CDBG, HOME, and ESG programs, administrative staff conduct monitoring reviews of each subrecipient every one to three years to ensure program compliance with HUD regulations.
-Technical assistance was conducted throughout the 2016 program year.
+Technical assistance was proveded by an outside consultant throughout the 2016 program year to help with the monitorings.

 The County recognizes the importance of monitorings as the County must ensure its sub-recipients and grantees are in compliance when HUD monitors the County directly.
-Staff has prepared a new sub-recipient manual that was "rolled out" this fiscal year as a means ensuring compliance and uniformity throughout the County.
-Staff will be meeting with each City directly and reviewing the requirements of the program again, and key objectives (i.e. national objective) that need to be scrutinized the most.
-The County is hopeful that this will strengthen its grant programs and ensure HUD compliance and requirements are met across the board.
+Staff has prepared a new sub-recipient manual that was "rolled out" in the last fiscal year as a means of ensuring compliance and uniformity throughout the County.